-Step 2: Place the beeswax in a candle making a pitcher, place on stove over a medium heat.
-Once the beeswax begins to melt, put heat on low until it is fully melted.
+Place the beeswax in a candle making a pitcher, place on the stove over medium heat once the beeswax begins to melt, put heat on low until it is fully melted.

-Step 5: Now that the ingredients are blended, begin pouring the mixture into the metal storage tins.
-Glass jars could shatter, so metal tins are the preferred choice for those making a DIY beard wax.
+Now that the ingredients are blended begin pouring the mixture into the metal storage tins.
+Glass jars could shatter, so metal tins are the preferred choice for those making a DIY wax for the beard.

-Step 6: Place the covers on the tins and let them set overnight.
-The next morning you will have great smelling, lubricating, beard wax that offers control, comfort, and style for your beard.
+Place the covers on the tins and let them sit overnight.
+The next morning you will have great smelling, lubricating wax that offers control, comfort, and style for your beard.

 Hungarian by Bud Peppers – Makes about 1 oz